Couples who take my online lessons often ask for a pregnancy meditation script to help with fertility.

 Sometimes the most relaxing thing in the world is just to sit back and have someone else lead you through the meditation.
 When you use guided meditation to get pregnant you simply listen to someone else’s words and allow them to relax you.

 This is definitely the easiest kind of meditation for pregnancy.
 And it’s a great place for beginners to get started.
+However, Harvard research shows that guided meditation is not as effective as traditional meditation.

 While yoga is not technically a meditation technique, it is related.
 Both yoga and meditation are spiritual practices that are immensely relaxing.
 They help to restore balance to your body.